Pe8er/Playbox.widget/README.md

 # UeberPlayer
 An [Übersicht](http://tracesof.net/uebersicht/) widget that displays the currently playing song in a rather nice way.
-Forked from [Pe8er's Playbox](https://github.com/Pe8er/Playbox.widget), but rewritten with a bunch of new features and customization~
+Forked from [Pe8er's Playbox](https://github.com/Pe8er/Playbox.widget), but rewritten with a bunch of new features and customization.
+I ended up liking this a lot to build it up again~

 ![screenshot](screenshot.png)